Skip to Main Content

 Assistant Fashion Commerce Editor

-• Sofia writes and edits articles for The Knot Worldwide with a specialty in fashion and e-commerce.
+• Sofia wrote and edited articles for The Knot Worldwide with a specialty in fashion and e-commerce.

 • Prior to The Knot Worldwide, Sofia was a writer for Santa Barbara Life and Style Magazine.